decred-proposals/mainnet/95cfb73254a032b2c199c37bb499d6f172d044b1f38016279c5bbca6572251f0/1/payload/index.md

 ## Summary

-This proposal seeks funding for 6 months of Video Content Creation for the Decred Project.
+This proposal seeks funding for 6 months of Video Content Creation for the Decred project.
+This Video content will help educate newcomers, expose Decred to a wider audience, and keep Stakeholders and other community members up to date on what's happening with the project.

 ## Why

 Currently, most of Decred's News, Updates, Education and Research is text-based.
-Disseminating content in a video format may be a preferred way for Stakeholders to keep up with the project, and a better way for newcomers to learn more about Decred.
+While we all love to read, disseminating content in a video format may be a preferred way for Stakeholders to keep up with the project, and a better way for newcomers to learn more about Decred.
 It will also help DCR's activity reach a wider audience by existing on mainstream media platforms like YouTube.

 ## News and Events